LeptaSpace/zs/README.md

 I like the technique of slicing answers into "cheap" and "nasty".
 Cheap is easy to change and changes often.
 Nasty is hard to change and changes rarely.
 Opcodes 240-254 are built-in opcodes; changing them requires modifying the VM source itself.
 These built-ins get to play with the instruction pointer, or "needle".
 That means the needle can be held in a register.
 This helps performance, at least theoretically.

 Opcodes 0-239 are "atomics", and point to a look-up table of function addresses.
 As we register new atomics, each gets assigned a new number.
 The compiler uses that number (0-239) as opcode.
-These opcodes are in separate source files, I expect.
-They get a VM context to talk to, yet they cannot see or change the needle.
+These atomics are in their own source files.
+They get a VM context to talk to, although they cannot see or change the needle.

-255 is the opcode for "do more complex stuff", which means atomics added later.
-Perhaps the byte after the 255 will be the class number.
-Who knows, or cares at this stage.
-Future extensibility!
-240 core atomics is enough for now.
-The future can use three-byte or longer opcodes.
+255 is the opcode for "do more complex stuff", which I'll now explain.

 ## Extensibility

+Extensibility means people contributing.
+This should IMO be one of the first goals of any technically complex project: *how do I make it absurdly simple for people to give me their valuable time and knowledge?*

-So, my goal here is to make it possible to add atomics in three places: inside the VM, very close to it, and outside it.
+My goal here is to make it possible to add atomics in three places: inside the VM, very close to it, and outside it.
 Internal atomics are always going to be delicate, as they can easily break the VM.
 The 15-opcode address space is a Brutalist cage meant to stop random cruft getting in there.

 The API for extensible atomics is as simple as I could make it.
 An atomic is a single C function, which receives a VM reference as argument, and returns 0 (silence is assent) or -1 (meaning "stop the machine!").
 A function registers itself, it if wants to.